Severe Thunderstorm Warning issued for Colleton by NWS - News Break

 Severe Thunderstorm Warning issued for Colleton by NWS

-Effective: 2021-07-09 20:20:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 20:09:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Report damage directly to the Charleston National Weather Service at 888-383-2024 when it is safe to do so.
-Target Area: Colleton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR COLLETON COUNTY At 820 PM EDT, a severe thunderstorm was located near Adams Run, moving southeast at 20 mph.
+Target Area: Colleton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR COLLETON COUNTY At 808 PM EDT, a severe thunderstorm was located near Ashepoo, moving east at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to trees and powerlines.
-Locations impacted include Ashepoo and Green Pond.
+Locations impacted include Ashepoo, Green Pond, Ritter and White Hall.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0